 In honor of spring, I’m posting my hot-off-the-press margarita recipe.
 Day one of spring came and went and it was awesome.
-However for New Englanders, day two greeted us with snow like some kind of sick joke.
+However, for New Englanders, day two greeted us with snow like some kind of sick joke.
 We made it one day.
 ONE day.
 More reason to drink I suppose?

-I don’t know what it is, but in the past 6 months I’ve been on a real tequila tear.
-I’ve been a whiskey guy my whole life but now I have a new outlook on the margarita.
 I swore by margarita mix for years until I tried using real lime juice and simple syrup instead (margaritas from scratch).
 The result is a “real” margarita that is less sweet, less artificial tasting and less acidic.
 I think I’m slowly forcing turning my friends and family into believers.

 - 2 ounces reposado tequila

-- 3/4 ounce simple syrup
+- 1/2 ounce simple syrup or honey syrup

 - 3/4 ounce lime juice